Get

 How to Safely Feed Your Cat Lentils

-Feeding your cat lentils safely is all about moderation and following your vet’s advice.
+Feeding your cat lentils safely is all about moderation and following a vet’s advice.
 You must never replace your cat’s animal proteins with lentils.
 Just because lentils have a high protein content doesn’t mean they are a suitable primary nutrient source for cats.

 Cats, as obligate carnivores, rely on nutrients in animal tissues.
 If you try to replace your cat’s primary food source with lentils, they can suffer from nutrient imbalances and associated health problems since they cannot provide the same nutritional components as meats and organs.